GuidoPenta/galactic-reverse-interview-guide/docs/english.md

 Ah, one last thing (needless to say, but I'll say it anyway): of course, don't ask them all because otherwise the interview would last about 7 hours.
 Choose the set of questions for you best suited to the company you are approaching, also considering that so much information about the company can now be easily found online.

-Is this it?
+Are you ready?
 Let's go!

-Translated with www.DeepL.com/Translator (free version)